naz911/mySpringBootApp/README.md

 ### Design and Implementation decisions

  - As for sake of fast and simple, I chosen to go with a "monolith" architecture where all services/domains are under the same app/module.
-But ideally we could have had multiple service/domains such as: (availabilities, reservations)
+But ideally we could have had multiple service/domains such as: (availabilities, reservations, lock)
- - As a locking mechanism, I decided to choose the option of a secondary table, where the locks would be save, so that on a distributed environments, multiple application instances, every single instance, will be competing the the same lock;
+ - As a locking mechanism, I decided to choose the option of a secondary table, where the locks would be save, so that on a distributed environments, multiple application instances, every single instance, will be competing the the same lock.
+So this rely on database unique constraint violation, when trying to obtain a lock on specific date.

 ### Endpoints